MIC+ installation guide

 pactl set-sink-volume 0 100%

-If you prefer a nice graphical interface install
+If you prefer a graphical interface, install:

 sudo apt-get install pavucontrol